warpdotdev/docs/features/notifications.md

 1. Quit and restart Warp.

 ### I don't want to receive notifications!
 The easiest way to disable notifications is within Warp itself.
 Go to Settings->Features and toggle off Notifications.
-After that, Warp won't try to send you anymore notifications!
+After that, Warp won't try to send you notifications anymore!

-But we're sad to see you turn them off!
-If notifications didn't work the way you expected them, please let us know on Discord or GitHub and we'll try to improve the experience!

 ### I have another problem!
 We're sorry that notifications aren't working the way you expect them to!
-Read on to try a few different debugging steps.
-If these steps still don't work, please reach out to us on Discord and we can help you debug further!
+Please reach out to us on [Discord](https://warp.dev/discord) or [GitHub](https://github.com/warpdotdev/Warp/issues) and we can help you debug further!